How to plan an African safari on a tight budget: 8-step safari planning

 During the dry season in East Africa, the weather and game viewing are at their best.
 The great wildebeest migration is in full swing, and safari enthusiasts flock to East Africa from July to October.
 This creates high demand and as a result, safari prices go up.
 The shoulder seasons, just before and after the peak season, can offer better travel deals, but the latter part of the dry season, September and October, is when the wildebeest migration reaches the Mara River and will be the most expensive time to travel for a safari in Kenya or Tanzania.
 You can visit our guide to The Great Migration in Africa for tips on planning a budget safari to this iconic wildlife phenomenon.

-Balancing the time of year, tourist seasons, and your budget is therefore an important consideration.
+Balancing the time of year, tourist seasons, and your budget for an African safari is therefore an important consideration.

 Budget Safari Tip: Some, but not all, safari tours have low, mid, and high-season prices.
 This differs according to the best and arguably the least desirable times of year to visit.
 Travel in low and mid seasons is a great way to go on an African safari for less, but definitely check why it’s low season, and decide if you are willing to compromise.
 Like everything in life, there are always pros and cons.